Graph minors, Ehrhart theory, and a monotonicity property: Circuit signatures and dissections

-It follows from \cite[Corollary 2.6]{LiPostnikov} that if $D$ is a digraph where the two arcs of each cyclce have equal cardinality, and $\sigma$ is an acyclic circuit signature, then $\tree(D,\sigma)$ is a dissecting tree set of $D$.
+It follows from Li and Postnikov's results \cite{LiPostnikov} that if $D$ is a digraph where the two arcs of each cycle have equal cardinality, and $\sigma$ is an acyclic circuit signature, then $\tree(D,\sigma)$ is a dissecting forest set of $D$.
+(We often call these graphs \emph{semi-balanced} and they correspond to the flat case mentioned above.)
 For general graphs, one needs to be more careful, as the following example shows.